microsoft/HealthyCountryAI/README.md

 ![](app/HealthyHabitat/Images/labelBox.PNG)

 The main challenge using this labelling technique is deciding how many categories to label.
 To develop and effective and accurate model, each category requires many labels.
-Therefore, if you try to be too specific with the categories (e.g 10 categories to describe the different growth states of para grass) you will multiply the number of labels required by the number of categories you derived (e.g if you are aiming for 2000 labels for each category, 5 categories will require 10000 labels and if you shift up to 20 categories you will require 40000 labels – which requires a significant commitment.
+Therefore, if you try to be too specific with the categories (e.g 10 categories to describe the different growth states of para grass) you will multiply the number of labels required by the number of categories you derived (e.g if you are aiming for 2000 labels for each category, 5 categories will require 10000 labels and if you shift up to 20 categories you will require 40000 labels – which requires a significant commitment).
 Conversely, if you select more general and inclusive labels (e.g all grasses) then you will require less labels but your model will not be very specific.

 # Machine Learning Service models